 - Last Call

-Learn tips for growing healthy fruit and things to keep in mind when maintaining your own blueberry bushes in today’s blog post.
+Today’s blog post will give tips for growing healthy fruit and things to remember when maintaining your own blueberry bushes.

 Top 3 Tips for Growing Blueberries

-There are a few tips that are vital when growing blueberries.
-First and most important, is the PH balance.
-Blueberries are sensitive to changes in PH level and like more acidic soils.
-They should be kept between 4.5 and 5.5.
-If your soil is more neutral, then the leaves will turn yellow and the plant will grow poorly.
+A few essential items to consider when growing blueberries; first and most important is the PH balance.
+Blueberries are sensitive to changes in PH levels and like more acidic soils.
+Therefore, they should be kept between 4.5 and 5.5 PH.
+If your ground is more neutral, the leaves will turn yellow, and the plant will grow poorly.

-The second tip is maintaining good pruning practices.
-Generally, you want to renew the main limbs once every 5 to 7 years.
-You also want to open up the center of the plant, to ensure light penetrates into the new limbs coming up from the base.
-You want most of your fruit growing on the outside, upper half of the plant, which results in easy and efficient harvesting.
+The second item is maintaining good pruning practices.
+Generally, you want to renew the main limbs once every five to seven years.
+You also want to open the center of the plant to ensure light penetrates the new stems coming up from the base.
+Finally, you want most of your fruit growing on the outside, the upper half of the plant, which results in easy and efficient harvesting.

 Our last tip is careful watering.
-Your soil profile should be moist, but not soaking wet.
+Your soil profile should be moist but not soaking wet.
 The soil should be moist down to 6 inches below the root zone.
-During the heat of summer while the blueberries are turning blue, you’ll want to over water to ensure that the plant does not get stressed from the hot weather.
+During the summer heat, while the blueberries are turning blue, you’ll want to overwater to ensure the plant does not get stressed from the hot weather.
 The excitement of your first harvest comes next.

 First Harvest of Mountain Blueberries

-After we plant new blueberries, we thin the berries off for the first 2 years of production.
-This allows all the nutrients to go into building a sizable canopy in the bush.
-Our first harvest on any new fields does not happen until the 3rd leaf ( or 3rd year of production).
-Our Orchards will harvest around 460,000 lbs of fruit this year.
-To put this into perspective, this means that we will harvest roughly 92 million individual blueberries for the 2018 harvest season.
-This is no small task and will take approximately 180 employees to work for 6-7 solid weeks to accomplish this task.
-There are a few red flags that we always keep in mind when growing blueberries, read on to learn more.
+After we plant new blueberries, we thin the berries off for the first two years of production.
+This allows all the nutrients to build a sizable canopy in the bush.
+Our first harvest on new fields does not happen until the 3rd leaf (or 3rd year of production).

 Things to Keep in Mind

-The most important thing to ensure success in growing blueberries is maintaining the right PH level as described above.
-In most cases, blueberries will look healthy as long as the PH balance to the soil is correct.
-Weed growth can also affect the health of your plant.
+The most important thing to ensure success in growing blueberries is maintaining the proper PH level, as described above.
+In most cases, blueberries will look healthy if the PH balance in the soil is correct.
+However, weed growth can also affect the health of your plant.
 Thus, keep the base of the plant free of weeds.
-One good measurement of weed control is to keep the weeds away from the plant to about 1 foot past the furthest branch.
+One good weed control measurement is keeping the weeds away from the plant to about one foot past the furthest branch.
 This will ensure that the plant is not competing for water and nutrients with the surrounding weeds.
-Wishing you the best of luck this blueberry season!
+We are wishing you the best of luck this blueberry season!